Glowstick0017/custom-wordle/README.md

 - Inspired by the original Wordle game by Josh Wardle
 - Built with modern web technologies for the best user experience

+## Contributing

+We welcome contributions from everyone!
+Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) before contributing to ensure a respectful and welcoming community.